DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 This is very good news!

-Don't worry, we will customize everything from the look and feel to the core functionality soon, but first, let's make sure Intellij has everything we need to code for Android in Scala.
+Don't worry, we will customize everything from the look and feel to the core functionality soon, but first, let's make sure IntelliJ has everything we need to code for Android in Scala.

-### Setting up Intellij IDEA
+### Setting up IntelliJ IDEA

-Intellij IDEA will need the following plugins :
+IntelliJ IDEA will need the following plugins :

     - Android support
     - SBT
     - Scala

-Make sure to install them before moving on and restart Intellij for the changes to take effect.
+Make sure to install them before moving on and restart IntelliJ for the changes to take effect.

 Next, from the main window, let's import a project.